-It is open each day for visitors from April to September and there is signage to explain the history and features of the building.
+It is open each day for visitors from April to September (incl) and signage explains the history and features of the building.
 Outside these times the unique doorway can be viewed without going inside.

 Both Church of Ireland and Roman Catholic followers are buried in the Church’s graveyard, including historian Edward MacLysaght and the parents of renowned author Edna O’Brien.

 St Cronan founded a Wooden Built Monastery here in the 6thC and this site in Tuamgraney is one of the most notable and important ecclesiastical and historical places in Ireland.
 Despite looting by the Vikings in 886 and 949, it continued to thrive.
 It is mentioned in the Annals no fewer than thirty two times between 735 AD and 1582 AD.

 Brian Boru, High King of Ireland 1002-1014, is recorded as having prayed here and also repaired the Church and its long disappeared round tower – his brother Marcán was Abbot of Tuamgraney at the time.

 It is the only preserved building with a recorded link to Brian Boru and visitors to the building enter through the same doorway as he did over 1000 years ago!!!.

 The western part of the church was built between 949-964 AD by the then Abbot Cormac O’ Killeen, while the eastern portion was added in the 12thC and contains a number of features of interest from the Romanesque period.

 The Doorway is considered a marvel of early Christian Church architecture and features in many publications.
 Outside the doorway is a large stone similar to the stone the monks used to wash their clothes at Ross Errilly Friary in Galway.